Arpita-deb/Sales_Data_Analysis/README.md

 In order to perform sales data analysis, I created some columns based on the columns already present in the sales_order_sheet.
 These are -

-* order_duration(days) - This feature can be calculated by subtracting the order_date from the delivery_date.
+* order_duration(days) - This feature can be calculated by subtracting the order_date from the delivery_date, then changing the formatting to General.
 It can indicate how long it takes for an order to be delivered, which can affect customer satisfaction and loyalty.

    `order duration = delivery date - order date`

+* lead_time (days) - It is the number of days between procurement and delivery for each order.
+In Excel sheet substracted procurement date from delivery date and formatting the result in General.

+   `lead_time = delivery date - procurement date`

 * discount_amount - A discount has been offered when the price of an item is reduced and sold.
 The term "discount percentage" or "discount rate" refers to the price reduction represented as a percentage.

    `discount amount = unit price * discount rate`